On quantization and the classical variational principle for the metric mean dimension: Introduction

 Let $(X,d)$ be a compact metric space and $T\colon X \to X$ be a homeomorphism.
 Denote by $\mathcal{P}(X)$ the set of Borel probability measures on $X$ with the weak$^*$-topology; by $\mathcal{P}_T(X)$ its subset of $T$-invariant measures; by $\mathcal{E}_T(X) \subset \mathcal{P}_T(X)$ the set of ergodic elements; and, given $\mu \in \mathcal{P}(X)$, $\supp(\mu)$ stands for its support.

 Measure-theoretic and topological entropy are classical invariants in the theory of dynamical systems and are related by the classical variational principle

 which sometimes provides a natural way to choose important elements from $\cP_T(X)$.
 Entropy-dimensional concepts have been recently developed in order to estimate the complexity of infinite entropy systems from a better suited viewpoint.
-The \emph{metric mean dimension}, introduced by E. Lindenstrauss and B. Weiss in \cite{LW2000}, is both a dynamical analogue of the box dimension and a dimensional analogue of the topological entropy.
+The \emph{metric mean dimension}, introduced by E. Lindenstrauss and B. Weiss in \cite{LW2000}, is both a dynamical analog of the box dimension and a dimensional analog of the topological entropy.
 In what follows, we denote the upper and lower metric mean dimensions by $\mathrm{\overline{mdim}_M}(X,d,T)$ and $\mathrm{\underline{mdim}_M}(X,d,T)$, respectively, thus emphasizing their dependence on the fixed metric $d$ on the space $X$ where the dynamics $T$ acts.
 These concepts vanish if the topological entropy of $T$ is finite; if, otherwise, $T$ has infinite entropy, they quantify the speed at which the entropy at scale $\varepsilon$ approaches $+\infty$ as the scale goes to zero.
-The choice of the metric $d$ has impact precisely on such rate of convergence.
+The choice of the metric $d$ has impact precisely on such convergence rate.

 In \cite{LT18}, E. Lindenstrauss and M. Tsukamoto established a connection between the upper metric mean dimension and the rate distortion function $\mathcal{R}_{\mu}$.
-More precisely, they showed that under the tame growth of covering numbers
+More precisely, they showed that with the tame growth of covering numbers

 Meanwhile, in \cite{GS}, Y. Gutman and A. \'Spiewak proved a corresponding relation between the upper metric mean dimension and the Rényi entropy, namely

 where the infimum is taken over the finite Borel partitions $P$ of $X$ with diameter at most $\varepsilon$ and $h_\mu(P)$ stands for the entropy of $\mu$ with respect to $P$.
 Moreover, Problem $3$ in \cite{GS} asked whether the upper metric mean dimension could be expressed in terms of the Brin-Katok local entropy.
 An affirmative answer to this problem was given by R. Shi in \cite{SHI}: